standardebooks/manual/6-standard-ebooks-section-patterns.rst

 :html:`<a>` descendents
 -----------------------

 #.
+The :value:`title`, :value:`subtitle`, :title:`ordinal`, and any `related title epub semantics <https://idpf.github.io/epub-vocabs/structure/#titles>`__ are not included in ToC entries.
+Their usage context is only within actual heading content.

+#.
 Chapters without titles are represented by their Roman ordinal, without the word :string:`Chapter`.

 	.. code:: html